-8 2-1.5 Roadway Elevations
+21 2-1.5 Roadway Elevations

-- 9 The crown of all proposed roadways must be at minimum of 4 feet above mean sea level - 10 (NGVD) unless approved by the County Engineer.
-All proposed roads shall be designed to - 11 have a minimum of 2 feet of separation between the seasonal high water table and the - 12 bottom of the base coarse.
+- The crown of all proposed roadways must be at minimum of 4 feet above mean sea level - 23 (NGVD) unless approved by the County Engineer.
+All proposed roads shall be designed to - 24 have a minimum of 2 feet of separation between the seasonal high ground water table and - 25 the bottom of the base coarse. - Development of subdivisions in areas with seasonal high ground water tables (2' or less) - 27 shall include location of standard roadway geotechnical borings throughout the subdivision on - the lot grading plan as well as the associated boring log information.

-2-1.6 Street Layout
+29 2-1.6 Street Layout